justsomerandomdude264/justsomerandomdude264/README.md

 ## 🔭 Projects
 ### Sign Language Converter
 Aiming to bridge communication gaps by translating sign language into text.
-Utilizing Django for the backend, Docker for containerization, and modern UI elements for a seamless user experience.
+Utilizing Django for the backend and React for the front.
 [Repository](https://github.com/KrishnaPaliwal264/Sign_Language_Converter)

 ### Password Manager
-A secure and efficient password manager built with Spring Boot and Electron.
-Featuring encryption and decryption of passwords using a master passkey.
+A secure and efficient password manager built with Spring Boot, React and Electron.
+Featuring encryption and decryption of passwords using a master passkey for safe and secure storage of passwords.

 [Repository](https://github.com/KrishnaPaliwal264/Password_Manager)